-ON THIS PAGE: You will find information about how many people learn they have a brain tumor each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with a brain tumor each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu.

-About 4,300 children and teens will be diagnosed with a brain or central nervous system tumor this year.
-More than half of these are in children younger than 15.
-This section deals with adult brain tumors; learn about brain tumors in children .
+Also, more than 4,000 children and teens will be diagnosed with a brain or central nervous system tumor this year.
+This rest of this guide deals with adult primary brain tumors.
+Learn about brain tumors in children .